duckdb/duckdb-web/docs/current/tutorials/sql.md

 Please enter all the commands shown above so you have some data to work with in the following sections.

-You could also have used COPY to load large amounts of data from CSV files.
-This is usually faster because the COPY command is optimized for this application while allowing less flexibility than INSERT.
+You could also have used `COPY` to load large amounts of data from CSV files.
+This is usually faster because the `COPY` command is optimized for this application while allowing less flexibility than `INSERT`.
 An example would be:

 ```sql
 COPY weather FROM '/home/user/weather.csv';